tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 And there you have it.
 These types are important to know about, but you most likely will be using number, string, and boolean the most.
-The last on the list is Symbol, but this type is not as common accross programming languages.
+The last on the list is Symbol, but this type is not as common across programming languages.
 The other types are all included with other languages.
-In general they ensure that a value will be a unique.
+In general they ensure that a value will be unique.

 ```ts
 const mySymbol: symbol = Symbol("key");
 ```

-Here, "mySymbol" could be used as a key in an object and it would be guarunteed to be unique.
+Here, "mySymbol" could be used as a key in an object and it would be guaranteed to be unique.
 Symbols can also be used in other capacities, but feel free to look into them another time.
 This type is not even remotely as common as the other types.